 Certificate of Excellence in Accountability Reporting

-In August 2020, the U.S. Department of State received the Certificate of Excellence in Accountability Reporting (CEAR) from the Association of Government Accountants (AGA) for its Fiscal Year 2019 Agency Financial Report.
+In May 2021, the U.S. Department of State received the Certificate of Excellence in Accountability Reporting (CEAR) from the Association of Government Accountants (AGA) for its Fiscal Year 2020 Agency Financial Report.
 The CEAR is the highest form of recognition in Federal Government management reporting.
 The CEAR Program was established by the AGA, in conjunction with the Chief Financial Officers Council, to further performance and accountability reporting.
-This represents the thirteenth time the Department has won the CEAR award.
+This represents the fourteenth time the Department has won the CEAR award.

-The State Department’s Fiscal Year 2020 Agency Financial Report (AFR) provides financial and performance information for the fiscal year beginning October 1, 2019, and ending on September 30, 2020, with comparative prior year data, where appropriate.
+The State Department’s Fiscal Year 2021 Agency Financial Report (AFR) provides financial and performance information for the fiscal year beginning October 1, 2020, and ending on September 30, 2021, with comparative prior year data, where appropriate.
 The AFR demonstrates the agency’s commitment to its mission and accountability to Congress and the American people.
 This report presents the Department’s operations, accomplishments, and challenges.
-The AFR begins with a message from the Secretary of State, Michael R. Pompeo.
+The AFR begins with a message from the Secretary of State, Antony J. Blinken.
 This introduction is followed by three main sections and appendices.
 In addition, a series of “In Focus” sidebars are interspersed to present useful information on the Department.

 Section I: Management’s Discussion and Analysis

 Section I provides an overview of the Department’s performance and financial information.
 It introduces the mission of the Department, includes a brief history, and describes the agency’s organizational structure.
 This section briefly highlights the Department’s goals, its focus on developing priorities, and provides an overview of major program areas.
 The section also highlights the agency’s financial results and provides management’s assurances on the Department’s internal controls.